-A 53-year-old male asked:
+A 50-year-old male asked:

-If small cell lung cancer grows so quickly, why is the primary often difficult to visualise on CT with contrast?
-Is the primary slow growing?
-Thanks.
+If small cell lung cancer grows so quickly, why is the primary often difficult to visualise on ct with contrast? is the primary slow growing? thanks.

 1 doctor answer • 1 doctor weighed in

 Observation: It is not clear why small cell lung cancer can have larger secondaries than the primary lesion.
 But it is a common observation and metastatic lesions/secondaries may be the first manifestation of this cancer and the primary may be difficult to visualize.
 It is not due to the slow growth rate of the tumor.

 Last updated Apr 19, 2017

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.